HardHatRacoons/documentation/docs/application/codebase/layouts.md

 ### Core Features
 - **Consistent Layout**: Ensures all pages maintain a consistent background and full-screen height.
+- **Theme Initialization**:
+  - Initializes the theme based on localStorage or system preference.
+  - Saves updated theme value to localStorage when changed.
 - **Outlet Integration**: Dynamically renders nested child components based on routing.
+  - Passes `[theme, setTheme]` context down to allow child components to react to theme changes.